Hunters & Collectors: 1981–1983: World of Stone to The Fireman's Curse

 Hunters & Collectors formed in Melbourne in early 1981 with the initial line-up of Archer, Crosby, Falconer, Miles, Perano, Seymour and Tosti-Gueira.
 Miles was credited as an equal part of the band's output and stayed throughout their main career.
 Perano provided the band's name from "Hunters and Collectors", a track on 1975's Landed album by German group Can.
 Australian musicologist, Ian McFarlane, compared the new band with The Jetsonnes and found it to be "a far more radical and unremitting concept".
+Hunters & Collectors played live for the first time on 15 May 1981 at the Crystal Ballroom in St Kilda, as part of a medical fundraiser for American musician Snakefinger.

 Originally Hunters & Collectors were influenced by the Krautrock genre and the productions of Conny Plank, featuring strong percussive influences, noisy guitar, and driving bass lines.
 As lead singer and guitarist, Seymour became the principal lyricist and the linchpin of the group.
-The core of Hunters & Collectors was expanded by a brass section, later dubbed Horns of Contempt, consisting of Nigel Crocker and Michael Waters both on trombone; Jack Howard, Andy Lynn and Chris Malherbe each on trumpet; and Jeremy Smith on French horn.
+The core of Hunters & Collectors was expanded by a horn section, later dubbed Horns of Contempt, consisting of Nigel Crocker and Michael Waters both on trombone; Jack Howard, Andy Lynn and Chris Malherbe each on trumpet; and Jeremy Smith on French horn.

 Mushroom Records specifically formed a new alternative label, White Label Records, when they signed Hunters & Collectors.
 Their first release was World of Stone, a three-track 12" extended play in January 1982.
 It reached the top 50 on the Australian Kent Music Report Singles Chart.
 Their debut self-titled album followed in July and was produced by the band and engineered by Sydney-based Tony Cohen.
 It peaked at No. 21 on the Australian Kent Music Report Albums Chart, and No. 14 on the New Zealand Albums Chart.
 The album's lead single, "Talking to a Stranger", also released in July, was accompanied by a music video directed by film maker Richard Lowenstein, but it did not enter the Top 50.
 By that time, Tosti-Gueira was replaced by Martin Lubran (ex-Spiny Norman) on guitar and the Horns of Contempt were reduced to three: Howard, Smith and Waters.